rnabioco/valr/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this fifth version I:

+* removed a reference to 'BEDtools' in the Description.

-In this fourth version I:
+In the fourth (previous) version I:

 * excluded README.md from the build to eliminate a 404 error.